realiotech/multi-staking/x/multi-staking/spec/03_messages.md

 ## MsgDelegate

 Within this message the delegator locked up coins in the `multi-staking` module account.
-The `multi-staking` inturns mint a calculated amount of `sdkstaking.bondtoken` and create an `IntermediaryAccount` to delegate on behalf of the delegator.
+The `multi-staking` inturns mint a calculated amount of `sdkstaking.Denom` and create an `IntermediaryAccount` to delegate on behalf of the delegator.

 Logic flow: